-In the Greensboro Code of City Ordinances, unnecessary noises are addressed in Article IV, Section 18.
-The ordinance which specifically deals with sound-producing equipment in vehicles is found in subsection 18-50 (c).
+The Greensboro Code of City Ordinances, Article IV, Section 18, addresses loud stereos in vehicles in subsection 18-50 (c).

 This ordinance states:

-The "playing of any radio, tape recorder, cassette player or other similar device for reproducing sound located on or in any motor vehicle on a public street, highway, or within the motor vehicular area of any public or private parking lot, if the sound generated is audible at a distance of 30 feet from the radio, tape recorder, cassette player or other device that is producing the sound” is declared to be loud, disturbing and unnecessary noise.
+"Playing any radio, tape recorder, cassette player, compact disc, or other similar device for reproducing sound located on or in any motor vehicle on a public street, highway, or within the motor vehicular area of any public or private parking lot or park, or drive-through, if the sound generated is audible at a distance of 30 feet from sound producing equipment, is declared to be loud, disturbing and unnecessary noise."

 How far is 30 feet?